-Get the worry-free services and expert support you need to form an S Corp in Michigan today.
+Get the worry-free services and expert support you need to form an S corp in Michigan today.

-Looking to start a Michigan S Corporation (S Corp) but not sure how to go about it?
+Looking to start a Michigan S corporation (S corp) but not sure how to go about it?
 You’re in the right place.
-Use our guide below to learn more about S Corps in Michigan and how we can help you get started on yours.
+Use our guide below to learn more about S corps in Michigan and how we can help you get started on yours.

 The first step toward forming a Michigan LLC is selecting a name.
-Note, however, that it’s important to do a business entity search to ensure that the name you want isn’t already being used by another Michigan business.
+Note, however, that it’s important to do a Michigan business entity search to ensure that the name you want isn’t already being used by another Michigan business.

 Once you confirm that your desired name is available, we can help you reserve your business name.
 That way, you can prevent others from taking it while you finish the business formation process.